 Laura first ran for office in 2014 as an independent committed to solving problems by focusing on elevating issues of local and Vermont importance rather then serving a national partisan agenda.
 Her commitment to fundraising was, and remains, not to take PAC or lobbyist contributions.

 During the 2017/2018 there were a number of notable debates where a bipartisan coalition including some of Vermont’s independents came together on significant public policy debates to either help advance or stop legislation including teacher’s healthcare benefits, marijuana legalization, school safety and gun regulations.
-In addition, from time to time Laura and other Vermont independents are asked to comment nationally on the benefits and challenges that independent legislators face in campaigning and serving.
+In addition, from time to time Vermont independents are asked to comment nationally on the benefits and challenges that independent legislators face in campaigning and serving.
 Below are posted links to some of those significant public policy debates and articles on Vermont’s independents.